Rune Factory 3

 Rune Factory 3: A Fantasy Harvest Moon is a 2009 simulation role-playing video game developed by Neverland for the Nintendo DS.
-It was published in Japan by Marvelous Entertainment, in North America by Natsume in 2010, and in Europe by Rising Star Games in 2011.
+It was published in Japan by Marvelous Entertainment, in North America by Natsume Inc. in 2010, and in Europe by Rising Star Games in 2011.
 It is the fourth game in the Rune Factory series.

 A remaster, Rune Factory 3 Special, was released for the Nintendo Switch in Japan in March 2023, followed by a worldwide release for both Switch and Windows in September.

 Gameplay

-Like the other Rune Factory games, the story begins with a character (Micah) who has lost his memory showing up in a small town.
-He is greeted by a girl (Shara), and is tasked with raising the town's farm.
-There are multiple avenues to make money, such as growing crops, fishing, and foraging.
-In addition, there are dungeons to explore.
-Micah can fight these monsters, and certain monsters can be tamed.

 The game features new AI with dynamic schedules, as well as new battle commands and NPC interaction.
 Other changes in the game include: the player can transform into a golden Wooly (bipedal sheep-like creatures), plants can be grown underground under a special tree that Micah lives in, villagers can now join you in battle and lend you their skills as battle companions, and the game's new multiplayer mode lets up to three players work together to conquer dungeons with rare items and monsters more interactively than the previous games.